 A study by the NHS Alliance and the Primary Care Foundation estimated 27% of GP appointments could be avoided by using better technology and coordination between GPs and services.
 Patients suffering from social exclusion, debt anxiety or poor diet are often responsible for repeat appointments using valuable GP time.
 These underlying problems could be handled through support services, allowing overstretched GPs to focus on other patients.

 The Coastal West Sussex Clinical Commissioning Group (CCG) decided take to action.
-So now, with consent from the patient, the GP can refer them to a Social Prescriber.
+Now, with consent from the patient, the GP can refer them to a Social Prescriber.

-Luckily, Paul Brewer’s team at Adur & Worthing Councils had been using Low-code to replace legacy systems for some time, and they knew Low-code could help streamline processes at Going Local.
+Luckily, Paul Brewer’s team at Adur & Worthing Councils had been using Low-code to replace legacy systems and they knew it could help streamline processes at Going Local.